-- a.
-Current hereditary or acquired anemia.

-- b.
-History of coagulation defects.

-- c.
-Any history of chronic, or recurrent thrombocytopenia.

-- d.
-History of deep venous thrombosis or pulmonary embolism.

-- e.
-History of chronic or recurrent agranulocytosis or leukopenia.

-- f.
-History of chronic polycythemia, chronic leukocytosis or chronic thrombocytosis.

-- g.
-Disorders of the spleen including:

-- (1) Current splenomegaly.

-- (2) History of splenectomy.

-5.23.
+- (3) Sickle cell trait with a hemoglobin S fraction of 45 percent or higher; or - (4) History of exercise collapse in an individual with sickle cell trait. - c.
+History of coagulation defects. - d.
+Any history of chronic, or recurrent thrombocytopenia. - e.
+History of deep venous thrombosis or pulmonary embolism. - f.
+History of chronic or recurrent agranulocytosis or leukopenia. - g.
+History of chronic polycythemia, chronic leukocytosis, or chronic thrombocytosis. - h.
+Disorders of the spleen including: - (1) Current splenomegaly. - (2) History of splenectomy.

+6.23.
 SYSTEMIC CONDITIONS.

 - a.
 History of disorders involving the immune mechanism, including immunodeficiencies. - b.
-Presence of human immunodeficiency virus or laboratory evidence of infection or false-positive screening test(s) with ambiguous results by supplemental confirmation test(s). - c.
-Tuberculosis. - (1) History of active pulmonary or extra pulmonary tuberculosis in the previous 2 years or history of active pulmonary or extra-pulmonary tuberculosis without reliable documentation of adequate treatment. - (2) History of latent tuberculosis infection, as defined by current Centers for Disease Control guidelines, unless documentation of completion of appropriate treatment. - d.
+Presence of human immunodeficiency virus (HIV) or laboratory evidence of infection or false-positive screening test(s) with ambiguous results by supplemental confirmation test(s) is not, in itself, disqualifying with respect to covered personnel (including Military Service Academy cadets and midshipmen, contracted SROTC cadets and midshipmen, and other participants in in-service commissioning programs seeking to commission while a Service member).
+Such covered personnel will be evaluated on a case-by-case basis. - c.
+Tuberculosis. - (1) History of active pulmonary or extra pulmonary tuberculosis in the previous 24 months or history of active pulmonary or extra-pulmonary tuberculosis without reliable documentation of adequate treatment. - (2) History of latent tuberculosis infection, as defined by current Centers for Disease Control guidelines, unless there is documentation of completion of appropriate treatment. - d.
 History of syphilis without appropriate documentation of treatment and cure. - e.
-History of anaphylaxis.
-Anaphylaxis is highly likely when any one of the following three criteria are fulfilled:
+History of anaphylaxis other than anaphylaxis to a single medication or medication class. - f.
+History of systemic allergic reaction to biting or stinging insects, unless it was limited to a large local reaction or unless there is documentation of 3 years of maintenance venom immunotherapy.